All Episodes

 And Obama is telling the women of America that the Upton bill would permit the insurers to charge women more than men.

-And he's not gonna put up with that.
+And he's not going to put up with that.

-He's not he's not gonna let these Republicans continue to savage ravage and discriminate against women.
+He's not going to let these Republicans continue to savage, ravage, and discriminate against women.

-Well, it is proof the Republicans shouldn't try to fix it, but uh they're damn lucky vetoed it.
+Well, it is proof the Republicans shouldn't try to fix it, but they're damn lucky he vetoed it.

-I'm just I'm just gonna tell you they don't know how lucky they are that he is gonna veto this.
+I'm just going to tell you, they don't know how lucky they are that he's going to veto this.

 Okay, get that out of the way.

-One um one more thing about the press conference yet.
+One more thing about the press conference yesterday.

-Well, a couple more things about the uh press conference yesterday that I didn't know until it was over until a program was over yesterday.
+Well, a couple more things about the press conference yesterday that I didn't know until a program was over yesterday.

-He actually I I've alluded to c a couple of these today already.
+He actually, I've alluded to a couple of these today already.

-Had I been informed, I wouldn't be going out saying, boy, this is gonna be great.
+Had I been informed, I wouldn't be going out saying, boy, this is going to be great.

-You know, I'm accused of a lot of things, but I don't think I'm stupid enough to go around saying this is gonna be like shopping on Amazon or travelosity a week before the website opens if I thought it wasn't gonna work.
+You know, I'm accused of a lot of things, but I don't think I'm stupid enough to go around saying this is going to be like shopping on Amazon or Travelocity a week before the website opens if I thought it wasn't going to work.

-So this is this is the example where he uses his own ignorance as a sign of brilliance.
+So this is the example where he uses his own ignorance as a sign of brilliance.

 His own stupidity or ignorance is a sign of how smart he is.